-The dimensional tolerances required for the Advanced LIGO ribbons have been calculated $^{32}$ .
-These are $\pm$ 1.9% in each of width, thickness and length.
-These are comparable with those tolerances already achieved using the cruder flame fabrication techniques of GEO 600 of $\pm$ 2.1%.
-The implication of this is that the flame fabrication technique used in GEO 600 could be used as a fall back to laser fabrication assuming we use slightly more stringent selection during fibre/ribbon characterization.
-However, our baseline for Advanced LIGO is the improved $CO_2$ laser welding technique.
+The dimensional tolerances required for the Advanced LIGO ribbons have been calculated 32.
+These are $\pm 1.9\%$ in each of width, thickness and length.
+These are comparable with those tolerances already achieved using the cruder flame fabrication techniques of GEO 600 of $\pm 2.1\%$.
+The implication of this is that the flame fabrication technique used in GEO 600 could be used as a fall back to laser fabrication assuming we use slightly more stringent selection criteria during fibre/ribbon characterization.
+However, our baseline for Advanced LIGO is the improved CO2 laser welding technique.

-The most stringent welding alignment requirement for the optics of Advanced LIGO has been calculated to be $\pm$ 0.8 mm parallel to the beam axis .
+The most onerous welding alignment requirement for the optics of Advanced LIGO has been calculated to be ± 0.8 mm parallel to the beam axis 32.
 Again this level of welding tolerance could be achieved using either the CO2 laser technique or the flame welding technique assuming suitably precise welding assembly tooling is designed.
-This is considered to be easily achievable.
+Based on the GEO 600 experience this is considered to be easily achievable with a precision of ± 0.1 mm and $\pm 2x10^{-3}$ radians in linear and angular positioning of the ears achievable using a GEO style jig.
+The Advanced LIGO ear bonding and ribbon welding jigs should be designed to meet these positional and angular tolerances as these will easily cover the requirements.

 Silica fibres can be as strong as high tensile steel if handled carefully.
-Typical fibres produced for GEO 600 had test strengths of $3 \pm 1.5$ GPa.
-Recent measurements for flame pulled ribbons gave an average breaking stress of 2.6 GPa (range 2.0 GPa to 4.4 GPa over eleven samples) which when compared to an operating load of $\sim 0.8$ GPa for Advanced LIGO gives at least a factor of 2.5 safety margin.
-It is anticipated that the more refined technique of laser pulling will achieve even higher strengths .
+Typical fibres produced for GEO 600 had test strengths of 3 ± 1.5 GPa.
+Recent measurements for flame pulled ribbons gave an average breaking stress of 2.6 GPa (range 2.0 GPa to 4.4 GPa over eleven samples) which when compared to an operating load of ~ 0.8 GPa for Advanced LIGO gives at least a factor of 2.5 safety margin33.
+It is anticipated that the more refined technique of laser pulling will achieve even higher strengths 27.

 A program is underway to evaluate the requirement for damping of the ribbon violin modes.
-An initial assessment of these is presented in a technical note.
-Further work is underway to assess the best method of damping the ribbons.
+An initial assessment of these is presented in a technical note34.
+Further work is underway to assess the best method of damping the ribbons35.
 A brief update is provided here: